SEX THERAPY SACRAMENTO

 Many couples struggle with issues related to sex and intimacy.

-The issues I bring up above are typical among the couples I have worked with and more broadly in the U.S. In fact, studies show that sexual dysfunction is very common: around 43 percent of women and 31 percent of men report some degree of difficulty (1).
+The issues we bring up above are typical among the couples we've worked with and more broadly in the U.S. In fact, studies show that sexual dysfunction is very common: around 43 percent of women and 31 percent of men report some degree of difficulty (1).
 Further, about 34% of couples find their sex life unsatisfying, which may be a result of people not feeling free to talk openly about their sex life with their partner.
 For example, in one such study, only 3 out of 8 of the study respondents admitted to being honest with their partner about their sex life (2).

 Common myths about relationships that Sex Therapy can address: